 My Queen Smith Moment

-The QUEEN SMITH AWARD is one of the highest honors presented by the Council of the Great City Schools.
-The distinction recognized my commitment to urban education and my willingness to challenge the long-held, false assumptions surrounding access to quality education for incarcerated youth.
-Specifically, I was recognized for designing an evidence-based school model focusing on system-level solutions to legal, logistical, and educational challenges in Philadelphia’s prison system, clearly demonstrating my ability to strategize, focus on students, and collaborate in a large, complex, public-sector organization.
+The Queen Smith Award is one of the highest honors presented by the Council of the Great City Schools.
+This distinction recognized my willingness to challenge long-held false assumptions surrounding access to quality education for incarcerated youth.
+Specifically, I was recognized for designing an evidence-based school model focusing on system-level solutions to legal, logistical, and educational challenges in Philadelphia’s prison system.
+In my work, I demonstrated my ability to strategize, focus on students, and collaborate in a large, complex public-sector organization.

-Sharing stories about the moving encounters I have had connecting with incarcerated youth and how they helped me raise their expectations of themselves is my passion.
-These encounters made me a stronger leader who is more resilient in supporting underserved and marginalized students.
+Throughout my career, I have drawn on my powerful educational foundation to build an exciting resume as an educator and leader.
+Sharing stories of my moving encounters with incarcerated youth and how they helped me raise their expectations of themselves is my passion.
+These encounters have made me a strong inspirational advocate who is resilient in supporting underserved and marginalized students.

 I share my stories and experiences to inspire juvenile justice administrators and educators, K–12 administrators and teachers, counselors, social workers, and other professionals desiring to focus on underserved and marginalized students to build strong connections and recognize their essential roles in creating a culture of learning.
 In doing so, they can positively impact their students’ education, care, treatment, and custody.

 To learn more about my journey, contact me to schedule a keynote at www.HilderbrandPelzer3.com.